goldenson/maximeorefice/_posts/2020-04-27-application-database.markdown

 - `IS NULL` is the way to test for `NULL` values
 - Whenever you create a foreign key always create an index with it.
 - You don't want to have data redundancy in your application
+- You should always filter data in SQL

 > Sometimes you have to change the query to make it efficient.